-New Connection Request Policy X

-Specify Connection Request Forwarding The connection request can be authenticated by the local server or it can be forwarded to RADIUS servers in a remote RADIUS server group.

-If the policy conditions match the connection request, these settings are applied.
-Settings:

-Forwarding Request Forwarding Connection

-Previous Next Emish Cancel
+w Connectio n Request Policy K Specify Connection Request Forwarding The connection request can be authenticated by the local server or it can be forwarded to RADIUS servers in a remote RADIUS server group.
+If the policy con nditions match the conn ection request, these settings are applied.
+Forwarding Request Connection Specify whether connection requests are processed locally, are forwarded to remote RADIUS servers for authentication, or are accepted without authentication.
+Authenticate requests on this server Forward requests to the following remote RADIUS server group for authentication: Cont configured> Mew Accept users without validating credentials Previous Next Einish Cancel